cloudnautique/flavor-machine-driver/README.md

-CaaS Machine Driver
+Flavor Machine Driver
 ========

-A Docker Machine driver for adding hosts in CaaS.
+A Docker Machine driver for adding hosts in based off of pre-defined flavors.

 ## Building